 Maureen had scratched her attacker, and traces of their skin and blood were collected from under her fingernails.

 In 2001, these samples revealed information they had been keeping secret for 14 years.
 They gave Police a DNA profile of her killer – they just needed to match it to a person!

 While Police were organising to collect DNA samples from their hundreds of suspects, a man named Jarrod Mangels was arrested in Nelson on a disorderly charge.
 He spent a night in jail and gave a voluntary DNA sample to the DNA databank.
 The sample was sent to ESR for profiling, where it revealed a match with the blood sample found under Maureen’s fingernails.

 In 2004, Jarrod Mangels was sentenced to life in prison for the murder of Maureen McKinnel.
 He would have been 15 years old at the time of her murder.

-Articles about the Maureen McKinnel case.
+Read this NZ Herald news article about the Maureen McKinnel case.